 Included in the former Government of Alberta's Budget 2015, liquor mark-up rates increased on March 27, 2015 by 22-cents per litre for most liquor, wine and beer products.
-This will result in increased contribution margin for our Company for the balance of the current fiscal year as the sales prices on inventory purchased prior to the increase were raised in early April.
-On May 5, 2015 a new government was elected in Alberta representing the New Democratic Party ("NDP").
-The NDP government has not commented on the liquor mark-up increase therefore it remains unknown if it will remain in effect.
+This has resulted in increased contribution margin for our Company for the second quarter as the sales prices on inventory purchased prior to the increase were raised in early April.